sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 > Note: Code present in this design document is only for demonstrating the design idea, it is not production code.

 #### sonic-swss

+##### SAI Capability Query

+orchagent shall query the SAI capability and save it to STATE DB so that CLI consumes the capability and tell user whether this feature is enabled on current platform.

 ##### Flex Counter Orch